GazzaJ/CI-MS3-W3Recipes/README.md

 In order to prevent unwanted editting or deletions of users recipes, the website has been designed with a basic level of security.
 Thus, to access the full functionality users are required to Sign-up to the App, which provides access to the CRUD functionality.
  - User interactions are tracked and managed through the use of a *"Session Cookie"*
- - Uploads are unlimited, by users can only edit and delete their own previously uploaded recipes
+ - Uploads are unlimited, however users can only edit and delete their own previously uploaded recipes
  - Users can elect to provide additional basic informataion about themselves and to subscribe or not

 ##### Functional Requirements
-App functionality is provided through simple navigation using an intuitive, and mobile responsive navbar.
-The navbarr menu options increases once a user registers or logs into the website, increasing pootential functionality.
+App functionality is provided through a simple and intuitive, mobile responsive navbar.
+The navbar menu options increases once a user registers or logs into the website, increasing pootential functionality.
-One page each to c
+Additional interactive anchor linkls are provided to assist users in navigating to strategic pages.

 ##### Content Requirements
 Much of the content on this site will be provided by users.